Pugs are happy little souls who just want to be by your side.

 If you fulfil your Pug’s physical and emotional needs, they’ll make for a wonderful and easy companion.

-Pugs are smart, but they’re not interested about flaunting their abilities or winning any obedience titles.
+Pugs are smart, but they’re not interested in flaunting their abilities or winning any obedience titles.

 They adore food, so use this as a motivational tool to reach a basic level of obedience.
 Start your training from when they’re a puppy, at this age, they’re like a sponge, so training will be that bit easier.